aragon/taiko-contracts/README.md

 This reposity contains the codebase of the Taiko DAO, along with its 3 plugins and helper contracts.

+See the [audits folder](./audits) for the most up to date audit reports.

 ## Overview

 The main goal of the present design is for the DAO to be flexible and future-proof by the use of modular plugins governing the DAO contract.